-The Bedford Fire Department is commanded by Chief Scott Wiggin and has one station which is strategically located near the intersection of Route 101 and Route 114, two of the busiest roadways in town.
-Twenty-four firefighters along with four lieutenants work a rotating shift schedule of four shifts of seven.
-The Bedford Fire Department also has a Call Force of nine members that also provide Fire and EMS protection for the town.
+The Bedford Fire Department is led by Chief Scott Hunter and has one station which is located near the intersection of Route 101 and Route 114.
+The Bedford Fire Department operates as a combination Fire Department.
+Twenty-four firefighters along with four lieutenants work a rotating shift schedule.
+The Bedford Fire Department has a call division that provides Fire and EMS protection for the town.

-In addition to responding to Fire, Emergency Medical, and Rescue calls, each shift is also responsible for performing maintenance on the station/apparatus/equipment, performing life safety inspections at local businesses, and providing training for it's members.
+In addition to responding to Fire, Emergency Medical, and Rescue calls, each shift is also responsible for maintaining their preparedness through training and professional development.

 Major roadways include State Routes 101, 114, and 3, as well as Interstate Highway 293 (with a portion of this being the Fredrick Everett Turnpike).
 During the rush hour periods these roadways, as well as the town roads within the mall district, are routinely grid locked.
 This results in many serious motor vehicle accident responses, as well as extremely stressful emergency driving conditions.

 The town is bordered by Amherst, Goffstown, Merrimack, New Boston, and Manchester, New Hampshire.
-The Bedford Fire Department has great working relationships with the neighboring communities and uses a mutual aid system sending and receiving apparatus and personnel for major incidents and/or times of overwhelming call volume.
+The Bedford Fire Department participates in border area mutual aid and Souhegan Fire mutual aid.
+We provide and receive apparatus and personnel for major incidents and/or times of overwhelming call volume.